EFSC Parking Related Common Questions & Answers

 To register a vehicle and purchase a parking permit, students must follow these steps:

-- Choose Titan Web Services from the left column
+- Choose Titan Web Services

 - Click on “Student Information”, then